Mattlu88/binary-to-decimal/binToDec/react/README.md

-This app was written by React JS
+# Binary to decimal converter in React JS

 ## Available Scripts